anusha1207/TARCC-Alzheimers/README.md

 * data: The data folder contains the csv file of our raw input (TARCC_data.csv)
 * exploration: This contains initial data exploration files.
 * preprocessing: This folder contains a preprocessing file which cleans our data's missing values and features.
+* main.ipynb: The main notebook for running functions located in other modules.
+This notebook serves as a demo of what our code can do.

 ## Installation and Usage Instructions